SergioKhodchenko/SOM/README.md

-# dehack2018tr
+# SOM
-dehack in Trostjanets with AVK
+Site for SOM Production